Turtlely/Turtlely.github.io/index.md

 ## Site details!

 <p><small>The fluid simulation on the homepage is actually ripped off the example from the Fluid-JS project.
-You can find information about it here <a href="https://github.com/malik-tillman/Fluid-JS"></a>.
+You can find information about it <a href="https://github.com/malik-tillman/Fluid-JS">here</a>.
 If you didn't notice the simulation, try clicking and dragging around.
+You need to be on desktop for this to work, I don't think it works on mobile.
 It's pretty cool!</small></p>

 # Blog Posts (my thoughts and rambles):